onap/vnfrqts-requirements/docs/Chapter5.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The resource OS::Heat::ResourceGroup and the property availability\_zone has been an “issue” with a few VNFs since ONAP only supports availability\_zone as a string parameter and not a comma\_delimited\_list.
+The resource OS::Heat::ResourceGroup and the property availability\_zone has been an "issue" with a few VNFs since ONAP only supports availability\_zone as a string parameter and not a comma\_delimited\_list.
 This makes it difficult to use a ResourceGroup to create Virtual Machines in more than one availability zone.